How Restaurants and QSRs Can Capitalize on “Near Me” Searches

 “When mobile users search for local business information on Google Search or Maps, the results are often displayed in what is called the Google Knowledge Graph.
 This information can contain key business details such as address, phone number, hours of operation, business photos and much, much more.
 As Knowledge Graph features continue to evolve and expand, there becomes less of a need for consumers to visit your own brand or franchise website because customers can find all of the information they need to make a purchasing decision without ever leaving the Google interface.”

-For more analysis and easy tips, the entire post can be read here via Franchising USA Magazine.
+For more analysis and easy tips on restaurant digital marketing, the entire post can be read here via Franchising USA Magazine.